jvde-github/AIS-catcher-for-Android/README.md

 The app directly accesses the RTL-SDR via a USB OTG connection and can send received messages via UDP to plotting Apps like [Boat Beacon](https://pocketmariner.com/mobile-apps/boatbeacon/).

-If you want to download AIS-catcher from the Google Play store and have a Google account, please get in contact with  [me](mailto:jvde.github@gmail.com) and I will provide you with a link to a store link (or download the APK file below).
+If you want to download AIS-catcher from the Google Play store and have a Google account, please get in contact with  [me](mailto:jvde.github@gmail.com) and I will provide you with a link to the store location for the internal test (or download the APK file below).

 The requirements to recieve AIS signals are: a RTL-SDR dongle (or alternatively an Airspy, Airspy HF+ or RTL-TCP connection), a simple antenna, an Android device with USB connector and an OTG cable to connect the dongle with your Android device.
 Please note that this might not work